Philippe Lellouche: Biography

 In February 2010, Lellouche appeared on Paris Première's Cactus talk show alongside Christine Boutin and Robert Ménard, discussing the showing of the short film Le Baiser de la Lune in primary schools.
-He declared himself sceptical about this anti-homophobia initiative, which he felt to be poorly targeted.
+He declared himself sceptical about this anti-homophobia initiative, judging that the clip would rather make watchers “sensitive to homosexuality” (sensibilisation à l'homosexualité); and that it shouldn't be shown to primary school students.

 In July 2011, Lellouche directed the film Nos plus belles vacances in Brittany, working with his three usual collaborators as well a cast featuring other friends like Gérard Darmon et Julie Gayet.
 He was invited by the guitarist Jean-Félix Lalanne to sing Quand j'étais chanteur on his album Une voix, une guitare.
 Since March 2015, he has co-presented the French version of Top Gear on RMC Découverte with the former Le Mans racing driver Bruce Jouanny and Yann Larret-Menezo, also known as "Le Tone", former editor-in-chief of the magazine Intersection.

 Private life

 He is the brother of the French actor Gilles Lellouche.
-Since the Summer of 2001, he has lived with Vanessa Demouy, with whom he has a son, Solal, born on May 17, 2003.
-The couple married on June 26, 2010 in the park of the Château de la Garenne de Launay near Douchy (Loiret).
-Their daughter Sharlie was born on May 5, 2011.
+Since the summer of 2001, he has lived with Vanessa Demouy, with whom he has a son, Solal, born on 17 May 2003.
+The couple married on 26 June 2010 in the park of the Château de la Garenne de Launay near Douchy (Loiret).
+Their daughter Sharlie was born on 5 May 2011.